haveno-dex/haveno/README.md

 ## Status of the project

+Haveno can be used on Monero's main network by using a third party Haveno network.
+We do not officially endorse any networks at this time, but they can be found online.

-A live test network is online and users can run Haveno and make test trades between each other using Monero's stagenet.
-See the [instructions to build Haveno and connect to the network](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md).
+A test network is also available for users to make test trades using Monero's stagenet.
+See the [instructions](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md) to build Haveno and connect to the network.

 Note that Haveno is being actively developed.
 If you find issues or bugs, please let us know.